vtex-apps/store-discussion/CONTRIBUTING.md

 After you've already created an issue and discussed what you want to implement into the framework, you can go to the repository containing the app you want to change and follow these steps:

-1. Fork the repository to your account and create a branch based on `master` (or main, depending on which is the name of the default branch).
+1. Fork the repository to your account and create a branch based on `master` (or `main`, depending on which is the name of the default branch).
 2. Run `yarn` in the repository root.
 This will add code-style tools (Prettier and ESLint), git hooks using Husky, and testing tools.
 Note that these tools will use the configuration included in the repository you're working on. **Do not** change or ignore configuration files since they will make sure you're following our development patterns and speed up the review process.
 3. Run `yarn` inside the `/react` and/or `/node` folders.
 This will install the necessary dependencies for the app itself.
 4. Make your changes.